Shopping Mall Car Accident

 ‘Tis the season for chaotic shopping malls, car accidents, and slip and falls.
 During the holiday season, a trip to your local shopping mall is an unavoidable activity for most of us.
 With increased traffic both on the streets and inside of the mall, potential accident injuries are in abundance.
 If you’ve experienced an accident injury during the holiday season, here are a few tips to abide by from our Las Vegas Car Accident Lawyer, Brian M. Boyer:

-Although you would generally move slowly through a parking lot, and issue caution to both vehicles and pedestrians around you, the hectic holiday season can bring increased distractions and irate drivers to the mix.
+Although you would generally move slowly through a parking lot, and issue a caution to both vehicles and pedestrians around you, the hectic holiday season can bring increased distractions and irate drivers to the mix.
 An untold number of accidents occur each year in shopping mall parking lots, especially during the holiday season.

-Parking Lots are Private Property
+Parking Lots Are Private Property

 Most parking lots are private property.
 That said, the same laws that govern automobiles on public roads do not always apply to private property.
 In most events, since low speeds are involved and very few people suffer injury as a result of the accident, local governmental agencies will not issue blame to the accident.
 You may even have a difficult time getting a police officer to respond to document the accident.

 Since most parking lot accidents take place on private property, insurance companies will become the final arbiters in dictating who is at fault and who will pay for damages.
 You are then responsible for gathering the other party’s information and statements from witnesses.
 This is going to be essential for defending your case!
 Without a doubt, every driver involved will have different perspectives of what took place, and under this logic, witness statements will be invaluable in your case!